Wood Floor Sanding

 Floor sanding can be done by hand, but electrically driven sanding machines are used almost exclusively today.
-These machines are usually available from rental agencies and some paint stores/home centers which also supply the sandpaper.
+These machines are usually available from rental agencies and some paint stores/home centers that also supply the sandpaper.
 Some handwork is usually necessary for less accessible places.
-Some safety practices should be respected when redoing a wood floor such as the wear of particle mask to protect you from inhaling dust, safety glasses, and making sure to have good ventilation if you're using chemical removers.
+Some safety practices should be respected when redoing a wood floor.
+You should wear a particle mask to protect you from inhaling dust, equip some safety glasses, and make sure to have good ventilation if you're using chemical removers.

 Sanding machines may be either the drum-type or disk type (floor polisher).
 With drum sanders, the sandpaper is mounted on a cylindrical drum that rotates on an axis parallel to the plane of the floor.
 Thus, the sandpaper makes its scratches in straight lines in the direction of the movement of the machine.
 A drum sander, however, cannot reach the last few inches of floor nearest the baseboard.
 Electric edgers, which are small disk sanders, are available for sanding these edges of the floor, or they may be done by hand.

 With disk sanders, the sandpaper is mounted on a disk that rotates in a circle in the plane of the floor.
 As a disk sander is moved over the floor, the grits make spiral scratches that necessarily cross the grain of the wood.

 Sandpaper acts by gouging the topcoat finish from the wood surface, leaving scratches, the size of which is governed by the size of the grits on the paper.
 Coarse grits act rapidly, but the scratches they leave are conspicuous, especially if they cross the grain of the wood.
 Fine grits act slowly and require more frequent changing, but the scratches left are too small to see.
 Scratches are least noticeable when they run with the grain of the wood.
 Scratches must be especially fine to escape detection on wood with close texture, such as maple, and must be still finer to remain unnoticed if they cross the grain of the wood.